 G2 Rating: 4.4/5 on G2

-Best Use Case: Large product organizations running systematic research programs: feature prioritization studies, cross-functional feedback analysis, and executive-facing research reports, where statistical rigor and analytical depth justify the complexity and cost.
+Best Use Case: Large product organizations running systematic research programs (feature prioritization studies, cross-functional feedback analysis, and executive-facing research reports) where statistical rigor and analytical depth justify the complexity and cost.

 How Product Surveys Have Changed in 2025–2026

-AI sentiment and theme detection changed that equation.
-Tools now surface "47% of this month's NPS detractors mentioned checkout friction" without a single manual tag.
-The open-text response went from a data debt problem to a signal source.
-Teams that built AI analysis into their survey workflow early (Zonka Feedback, Sprig, Qualaroo) gained a qualitative insight capability that teams still doing manual review simply don't have.
+AI sentiment detection and theme clustering changed that.
+Tools now surface "47% of this month's detractors mentioned checkout friction" without a single manual tag.
+The open-text response went from a data debt problem to a usable signal source.

-Event-based triggering replaced scheduled email blasts as the baseline.
+Event-based triggering replaced scheduled email blasts.

 The old model: export a user list, send an NPS email on the 15th of every month.
 Response rate: 10–12% on a good day.

 The new model: a CSAT survey fires 30 minutes after a support ticket closes.
 An NPS microsurvey appears 24 hours after a user completes onboarding.
 A churn-prevention survey triggers when usage drops below threshold for 14 consecutive days.
-Response rate: 30–50%, because context drives completion.
-Tools that still rely primarily on email distribution have lost significant ground to platforms built around event-based in-product delivery.

-Product-market fit surveys used to be run once, at Series A, as a checkpoint.
 In 2025–2026, product-led growth teams run PMF as a recurring tracked metric, segmented by cohort, plan tier, and feature usage.
-The logic is straightforward: PMF isn't a binary milestone.
-It shifts as the product evolves, as the user base changes, as competitors move.
-Teams that track it continuously detect PMF erosion before it shows up in churn numbers.
+PMF shifts as the product evolves and as the user base changes.
+Teams that track it continuously detect erosion before it shows up in churn.
 The ones who don't find out in the retention data three months later.

 Which Product Survey Tool Is Right for Your Team?

-Book a demo with Zonka Feedback to see how the multichannel, AI-powered approach works for your use case.
+Book a demo with Zonka Feedback to see how the multichannel, AI-powered approach works for your specific use case.